JasmineJohn91/az-204-prep/05.Connect to and consume Azure services and third-party services/ReadMe.md

 <h2>2.
 Microsoft Learning Modules</h2>
 <a href='https://docs.microsoft.com/en-au/learn/paths/connect-your-services-together/'>1.
 Connect your services together</a><br>
-<a href='https://docs.microsoft.com/en-au/learn/modules/react-to-state-changes-using-event-grid/'>2.React to state changes in your Azure services by using Event Grid</a><br>
+<a href='https://docs.microsoft.com/en-au/learn/modules/react-to-state-changes-using-event-grid/'>2.
+React to state changes in your Azure services by using Event Grid</a><br>
-<a href='https://docs.microsoft.com/en-au/learn/paths/build-workflows-with-logic-apps/'>3.Build automated workflows to integrate data and apps with Azure Logic Apps</a><br>
+<a href='https://docs.microsoft.com/en-au/learn/paths/build-workflows-with-logic-apps/'>3.
+Build automated workflows to integrate data and apps with Azure Logic Apps</a><br>
-<a href='https://docs.microsoft.com/en-au/learn/modules/publish-manage-apis-with-azure-api-management/'>4.Publish and manage your APIs with Azure API Management</a><br>
+<a href='https://docs.microsoft.com/en-au/learn/modules/publish-manage-apis-with-azure-api-management/'>4.
+Publish and manage your APIs with Azure API Management</a><br>

 <h2>3.
 Microsoft Documents</h2>
 Micorosoft documents are added in below link with section details for your reference. <br>